 We stumbled upon this super-colorful apartment building in the western part of Kreuzberg in Berlin.
 With a few coats of paint, an ordinarily drab and plain building has been transformed into a local landmark.

 The haunting “West” and “Ost” (“East”) mirrors in the epic grand staircase at the Martin Gropius Bau art museum in Mitte, in Berlin.
 The museum’s location is on a street that was once the border along which the infamous Berlin Wall ran.
-The Wall was literally a stone’s throw from the where the “Ost” mirror now hangs.
+The Wall was literally a stone’s throw from

 This funny, clever billboard for the German energy company Vattenfall in Berlin incorporates a ladder and a life-size mannequin of uniformed worker climbing it.